WBVR (AM): Return to oldies

+Seven Mountains Media ownership (2023–present)

 In September 2023, it was announced that Seven Mountains Media would acquire the Forever Communications stations in the Bowling Green area (including this one) for just over $1.1 million.
 On January 10, 2025, the station changed its call sign to WBVR and began simulcasting the country music programming of WBVR-FM.
-The station's translator reallocated to FM 94.5, and became W233CZ.
+The station also reallocated it's FM translator to broadcast at 94.5 megahertz, and the call letters of the translator became W233CZ.
+As of December 2025, the WBGN call sign now resides on an unrelated station licensed in Munfordville, Kentucky.

 Programming

 WBGN's simulcast with WLYE was not full-time.
 WBGN still retains the rights to certain sporting events.
 It is also the local affiliate for the U of L Sports Network broadcasting Louisville Cardinals football and basketball, as well as the National Hockey League's Nashville Predators games from the Nashville Predators Radio Network.
 The station was Kentucky Sports Radio's Bowling Green affiliate until January 2019, when the program moved to WKCT.

 Until the end of the 2021 season, WBGN was also the official local broadcaster for Bowling Green Hot Rods baseball.
 Those broadcasts moved to WKCT beginning with the 2022 season.